 Sometimes people with CP might have less motor-control than yours, so you might think you’re going to offend them by offering to shake their hand.
-Just extend your hand and give your new friend the opportunity to shake it if they want to.
+Just extend your hand and allow your new friend to shake it if they want to.

 Don’t you hate it when someone is talking about you when you’re right in front of them?
 People with CP feel the same way.
 Resist the temptation to speak to someone with CP through someone else.